Litthins/LiAtny85/README.md

 # LiAtny85
-Hardware Abstraction Layer and Study Notes for Atny85,which is based on the studying of its datasheet.
+Drivers and Study Notes for Attiny85,which is based on the studying of its datasheet.